Workstreams of a Buy-out Transaction

 What Insurers Require for an Accurate Pricing Estimate

-1. Complete & accurate particiant data for transaction group(s)
+1. Complete and accurate particiant data for transaction group(s)

 2. Plan-specific mortality experience